 Babies and young children are at higher risk than older children and adults, partly because their immune systems are not fully developed.

 Can meningitis and septicaemia be prevented?

-The meningitis vaccines in the routine immunisation programme are:
+Other vaccines in the routine immunisation programmes are:

 - The Hib vaccine against meningitis and septicaemia caused by the Hib germ.
 It is given in an injection that also protects against some other childhood diseases